Hexaly vs Google OR-Tools on the Pickup and Delivery Problem with Time Windows (PDPTW)

 Size 1 min 10 min 1 min 10 min

-Average gaps to best known solutions in %.
+Average gaps in % to best known solutions.

 Hexaly finds solutions close to best known solutions for instances with up to 1,000 customers in less than 1 minute.
-Google OR-Tools finds solutions close to best known solutions for smaller instances but quickly struggles to find quality solutions as the size increases, especially in 1 minute.
+Google OR-Tools finds solutions close to best known solutions for smaller instances but quickly struggles to find quality solutions as the size increases, especially in 1 minute of running time.

 Conclusion